natasha-ironhack/cedar-pine-client/README.md

 —candle filter
 --Make footer stick to bottom of browser
---—button to fill in delivery address if same as billing address

---hide checkout button until after products are added to cart --after adding a candle, redirect back to candle page --random number on confirmation page
+--—button to fill in delivery address if same as billing address --after adding a candle, redirect back to candle page --random number on confirmation page
 --for the edit page: make it so it's okay to only edit